-In addition to the initiatives above, Governor Hoeven proposed and the 2009 Legislative Assembly supported broad based tax relief and reform for the people of North Dakota.
-Elements of the broad based tax relief include:
+In addition to the initiatives above, the 2009 Legislative Assembly supported broad-based tax relief and reform for the people of North Dakota.
+Elements of the broad-based tax relief include:

-- \$295 million property tax relief to help homeowners, farmers, ranchers and commercial businesses by reducing the average school district levy by 75 mills and capping the rate at 110 mills. - \$90 million in individual income tax rate reductions to make sure all taxpayers share the benefit of tax relief. - \$10 million in corporate income tax reductions to help stimulate North Dakota's economy and make our state more competitive. - An increase in the Homestead Tax Credit to help reduce the burden of taxes on seniors and people with disabilities.
+- \$295 million property tax relief to help homeowners, farmers, ranchers and commercial businesses by reducing the average school district levy by 75 mills and capping the rate at 110 mills. - \$90 million in individual income tax rate reductions. - \$10 million in corporate income tax reductions. - An increase in the Homestead Tax Credit to help reduce the burden of taxes on seniors and people with disabilities. - Establishment of a Disabled Veterans Credit program.